code-lts/doctum/README.rst

 Doctum, a PHP API documentation generator.
 Fork of Sami
 =========================================================

 Curious about what Doctum generates?
-Have a look at the `Mariadb Mysql Kbs`_ or `Laravel`_ documentation.
+Have a look at the `MariaDB MySQL Kbs`_ or `Laravel`_ documentation.

 Installation
 ------------